Censoring chemical data to mitigate dual use risk: Theory

 Our goal is that:

-where $s = 0$ means $s\left[f(x)\right] = 0$.
-A baseline approach is to omit the the points where $s(y) = 1$ from the data.
-For example, if predicting if a molecule is hazardous, omit hazardous molecules from the training data.
+where $s = 0$ means $s(y) = 0$.
+A baseline approach is to omit the points where $s(y) = 1$.
+For example, when predicting toxicity, the most toxic molecules considered sensitive would be removed from the training data.
 A clear drawback is that there is no control over the generalization error; we cannot prevent a model from learning via extrapolation.